yaparnehir/Predicting_Happiness/README.md

 - Data types were checked;
 - Number of null values by coulmns were checked.
 Since there were only a few records with missing values, those were removed instead of being imputed;
 - Summary statistics was produced to understand the nature of the data;
-- An "IS_HAPPY" column was created by mapping to '0' if hapiness score < 5.5 and '1' if score >5.5;

 #### Feature selection